TakutoYoshikai/letters/README.md

 # letters
 A letter template.
-You can rewrite this template to use.
+You can rewrite this template for various lettering purposes.

 demo site: https://takutoyoshikai.github.io/letters/